 Artificial colors might be avoided by some vegans as well.
 Although they are derived from plant products, the issue is that artificial colors are tested on animals such as mice and even dogs.
 These tests are usually done to determine the safety of the artificial colors.

 Can Vegans Eat Sour Patch Kids?

 But ultimately Sour Patch Kids are best avoided.
 They are not good for the health anyway.
-They fall under the label of “Vegan Junk food“.
-It is much better to eat a foods in their whole and natural forms as found in a Whole Food Plant Based Diet.
+They fall under the label of “Vegan Junk food”.
+It is much better to eat foods in their whole and natural forms as found in a Whole Food Plant-Based Diet.
 This includes the WFPB or WFPBNO diet.
-Both of which I eat as a vegan and can be healthy vegan diets.
+Both of which can be eaten as a vegan.

 Sour Patch Kids already have questions about their vegan friendliness.
 And if you are someone who cares about their health, it’s best to avoid these and other junk foods.
 Try eating a whole piece of fruit, nuts or peanut butter instead.